Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Introduction

-Guided by mirror symmetry we view the Lefschetz pencil as a Landau-Ginzburg, or LG, model.
-This topic has its roots in quantum field theory and has found many mathematical applications via mirror symmetry \cite{horivafa}.
-Our perspective takes a LG model as a curve $i: \mathcal{C} \to \secon{A}$.
-We pay special attention to curves that are obtained as compactifications of one parameter orbits in $\secon{A}$ which we call sharpened pencils.
-All examples of mirrors of Fano toric stacks lie in this class \cite{horivafa}.
-Following results of \cite{KSZ}, we observe that the coarse moduli space of these LG models has a natural compactification as a toric variety whose moment polytope is the monotone path polytope of $\psec{A}$ as investigated in \cite{BS1}, \cite{BS2}.
-By analogy to the case of $\secon{A}$ where the fixed points correspond to large volume complex structure limits, the fixed points of this toric variety correspond to maximal degenerations of the LG model.
-Every such fixed point is related to a vertex of the monotone path polytope which itself gives an edge path on $\psec{A}$.
-As mentioned above, this edge path gives a sequence of circuits describing the original Lefschetz pencil.
+A supplemental goal of this work is to study these ideas in the context of homological mirror symmetry, and more specifically, to give applications to the study of Landau-Ginzburg (short: LG) models and their $A$-model Fukaya-Seidel categories.
+The mirrors of Fano toric varieties are open subsets of certain pencils of hypersurfaces in toric varieties \cite{givental94, horivafa}.
+Our perspective takes a fiberwise compactification of such a LG model as a curve $i: \mathcal{C} \to \secon{A}$.
+More precisely, the mirrors of Fano toric varieties which arise from the Hori-Vafa construction are obtained as compactifications of one parameter torus orbits in $\secon{A}$.
+Following results of \cite{KSZ}, we observe that the coarse moduli space of these LG models has a natural compactification as a toric variety whose moment polytope is the monotone path polytope of $\psec{A}$ \cite{BS1, BS2}.
+The vertices of the monotone path polytope of $\Sigma (A)$ correspond to particular sequences of circuits on $A$ or equivalently to sequence of edges on $\psec{A}$.
 One main application of our work is to use any such sequence to describe an associated semi-orthogonal decomposition of the Fukaya-Seidel category of the LG model.

-This semi-orthogonal decomposition complements recent developments in homological mirror symmetry for the case of Fano varieties.
-Work of Bondal-Orlov \cite{bondal} and Kawamata \cite{kawamataderived} illustrates relations between birational transformations and semi-orthogonal decompositions; see also \cite{dkk} for a thorough treatment of this phenomenon for birational maps obtained from Geometric Invariant Theory.
-One thus expects a mirror sequence of birational maps corresponding to the degenerated Landau-Ginzburg model.
-In the toric case, the equivariant birational geometry is well-understood combinatorially and goes back to the work of Reid \cite{Reid}.
-The fact that these birational transformations are typically centered on the toric boundary of the toric variety means that we are working with log pairs, see the paper of Koll\'{a}r \cite{pairs} for foundations on the birational geometry of log pairs.